 Skip to content

-We know how important it is to take probiotics at the best time and in the best way, and so we've compiled a few tips to help you get the most out of your friendly bacteria supplements.
+We know how important it is to take probiotics at the best time and in the best way, and so we've compiled a few tips to help you get the most out of your probiotic supplements.
 It may seem a little daunting at first but, rest assured, you don't need to drastically change your lifestyle to maximise the effects from your probiotics.

 Today, breakfast seems to have taken a bit of a backseat in most households.
 In fact, according to a recent study1 the number of us choosing to skip breakfast has doubled in just three years.
 Most people seem to find breakfast a bit of an inconvenience.
 Some people skip it all together, whilst others choose sugary cereal bars, breakfast drinks or ‘carby’ croissants as a quick “on the go” alternative.

 It's also the best time to take your probiotics!
 This is because breakfast time is when your stomach is at its least acidic and, as a result, the probiotics have the best chance of surviving the harsh stomach environment and reaching your gut alive.
 The strains of probiotic in our supplements have a 95 to 100% survival rate!
 Learn more about how do probiotics survive to reach the gut alive?

 However, if you choose to take your probiotics at lunch or dinner the chances of the good bacteria surviving do decrease marginally.
 This is because later in the day, you are more likely to have consumed a variety of different foods which stimulate the production of stomach acid.
 Increased stomach acid can result in some small losses of good bacteria as it transits through to your gut.

 These include anything from a glass of wine to citrus fruit juices - so, make sure you aren't taking your probiotic with your glass of OJ at breakfast time.
 The same applies again for anything hot!
 We don’t recommend sprinkling your probiotics into a hot bowl of porridge as the heat may also kill off some of that good bacteria.